dheero/OBF.github.io/wiki/BOSC_2006/survey.md

 Lightning Talks: 1 2 3
 BoFs: 1 2 3

+8. Please rate the following, 1 being extremely useful, 3 being no use at all: BOSC event-db RSS: 1 2 3
+BOSC Blog:1 2 3

 8. The BOSC organizing committee are constantly thinking about new formats for the meeting.
 With 1 being the best, and 5 being the worst, please rank the following